Protecting Fundamental Rights

 To learn more about the Public Defender's Office, please visit:

-The Public Defender of Solano County invites you to apply for the position of Deputy Public Defender I/II.
+The Public Defender of Solano County invites you to apply for the position of Deputy Public Defender I-IV.
 Public Defender's Office is recruiting for a full-time regular position.
-The current vacancy can be filled at either the Deputy Public Defender I or II level, depending on the successful candidate's qualifications.
+The current vacancy can be filled at level between Deputy Public Defender I-IV, depending on the successful candidate's qualifications.
 The eligible list created as a result of this recruitment will be used to fill part-time and full-time regular, limited-term or extra-help positions as vacancies occur in the Public Defender's Office.